beavailable/apt.sh/README.md

     -u                                    upgrade this tool from github
     help                                  show this help message
 ```
-Most commands are similar to the real `apt`'s commands, but:
+Most commands are similar to the real `apt`'s commands, except that:
 - `list` accepts a `regular expression` argument instead of a `glob pattern` argument
 - `install` and `reinstall` can also accept urls as arguments
 - `--mark-auto` will mark packages as automatically installed in any cases